ellereeeee/blog-posts/2017-12-06 Scope and Closures Appendices.md

 ### Appendix A: Dynamic Scope

 Contrasting lexical scope with dynamic scope can better help us understand lexical scope.
-Remember that **JavaScript** has lexical scope.
+Remember that **JavaScript has lexical scope**.

 Lexical scope is write-time while dynamic scope is run-time.
 Lexical scope cares where a function was declared while dynamic scope cares where a function was called from.